AdobeDocs/analytics.en/help/components/dimensions/java-enabled.md

 ## Populate this dimension with data

 This dimension retrieves data from the [`v` query string](/help/implement/validate/query-parameters.md) in image requests.
 AppMeasurement collects this data by detecting if Java is enabled in the browser.
-If you use an AppMeasurement library (such as through Adobe Experience Platform Launch), this dimension works out of the box.
+If you use an AppMeasurement library (such as through tags in Adobe Experience Platform), this dimension works out of the box.
 If you use a data collection method outside of AppMeasurement (such as through the API), make sure that you include the `v` query string parameter containing "Y" or "N" if you would like to use this dimension.

 ## Dimension items